MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_images.md

 ![](media/dockerfile2.png)

-Back on the container host, use `docker ps` to get the name of the container and `docker rm` to remove the container.
+Back on the container host, use `docker ps` to get the name of the container, and `docker rm` to remove the container.
 Note – replace the name of the container in this example with the actual container name.

 Get container name.